compose-x/ecs_composex/docs/installation.rst

 From Pip
 ---------

-To install ECS-ComposeX, run this command in your terminal:
+To install ECS-Compose-X, run this command in your terminal:

 .. code-block:: console

     $ pip install ecs_composex

-This is the preferred method to install ECS-ComposeX, as it will always install the most recent stable release.
+This is the preferred method to install ECS-Compose-X, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guides you through the process.